- PAIN

 (from the headstone of a British nobleman in Kalamazoo)

-n.
-Reverence for the Supreme Being, based upon His supposed resemblance to man.
+- n.
+Reverence for the Supreme Being, based upon His supposed resemblance

 The pig is taught by sermons and epistles